-To help take the stress out of gift giving, we asked people with arthritis to share the best holiday gift they’ve ever received.
+To help take the stress out of gift giving, we asked people with arthritis and chronic illness as well as members of the Global Healthy Living staff to share their favorite gifts that have also helped their underlying health conditions.
 We’ve got festive suggestions big and small — starting at just $5 — and the best part is they work for people with any type of arthritis.
 If you’re the person with arthritis reading this, consider forwarding, sharing, or printing out for the loved ones in your life.

 Practical Gifts to Make Life Easier

 The Tapplock Lite is a padlock but instead of small dials that need to be twisted or tiny buttons that need to be pressed — motions that can feel impossible to someone with arthritis in their hands — you can open it with a touch of your finger.
 The lock works by recognizing fingerprints, which allows your loved one to keep their stuff safe at the gym, at home, or in their luggage while traveling.

 A rollator is a combination walker, seat, and basket, which allows you to walk with more stability *and* carry your things *and* take a rest whenever you need it.
 Some models offer bike-style hand brakes and a support bar for extra control.
 “It was seriously the best gift; it has been a lifesaver even just at home,” says Meghan H.